VU Mailbox: 414

 Assistant Professor of the Practice, Dept. of Leadership, Policy & Organizations

-Brian L. Heuser currently is an Assistant Professor of the Practice of International Education Policy in the Department of Leadership, Policy and Organizations (LPO).
-Professor Heuser currently directs the International Leadership Development (ILD) track of the Human and Organizational Development (HOD) major, and teaches and advises in the International Education Policy and Management (IEPM) masters program.
+Dr. Brian L. Heuser is an Assistant Professor of the Practice of International Education Policy in the Department of Leadership, Policy and Organizations (LPO)at Peabody College of Vanderbilt University.
+Professor Heuser currently directs the International Leadership Development (ILD) track of the Human and Organizational Development (HOD) major, and teaches and advises in both the International Education Policy and Management (IEPM) masters program and Ed.D programs.
 He is also the Senior Research Fellow and Advisor for the Ofﬁce of the Associate Provost and Dean of Students at Vanderbilt University.
+His University work is strongly centered on faculty governance - having served two years as Chair of the Peabody Faculty Council and currently as Chair of the Faculty Senate’s Faculty Life Committee - and institutional performance assessment.